xuxiaoqiao/15-466-f20-base6/README.md

 Networking:
 The Connection interface provided is used to transmit state messages.
 User action and required game state message is transmitted such as the dice state for a user and the claim other user made.
+Currently only supports 2 player at a time.

 Screen Shot: